FrancoisChastel/h/report.md

 /h/config.py : The complexity of the function is due to their binding strategy and the complexity should be high.

 2. Are the functions just complex, or also long?
+The functions routes __init__ and config are long function but not especially complex compare to the navbar function that is little more complex.

-3. What is the purpose of the functions?
+3. What is the purpose of the functions? h/routes.py : This function aim to map the APIs routes and the python's function inside the project.

+h/services/__init__.py : This function aim to init the services of the hypothesis.

+h/panels/navbar.py : Create the binding and the elements of the navbar with the bind linked with api routes

+/h/config.py : Configure the whole application project.

 4. Are exceptions taken into account in the given measurements?
+No.

 5. Is the documentation clear w.r.t. all the possible outcomes?
+Yes.

 ## Coverage